 The percentage of visitors who take a desired action.

 The desired action can take many forms, varying from site to site.
-Examples include sales of products, membership registrations, newsletter subscriptions, software downloads, or just about any activity beyond simple
+Examples include sales of products, membership registrations, newsletter subscriptions, software downloads, or just about any activity beyond simple page browsing.

 A high conversion rate depends on several factors, all of which must be satisfactory to yield the desired results — the interest level of the visitor, the attractiveness of the offer, and the ease of the process.